boyter/scc/README.md

    --complexity, -c                    Skip complexity calculations, note this will be overridden if --wide -w is set --wide, -w                          Wider output with additional statistics --averagewage value, --aw value     Integer to override the average wage value used for basic COCOMO calculation (default: 56286)
-   --cocomo, --co                      Set to check remove COCOMO calculation output --filegccount value, --fgc value    How many files to parse before turning the GC on (default: 10000) --binary                            Disable binary file detection --debug                             Enable debug output
+   --cocomo, --co                      Remove COCOMO calculation output --filegccount value, --fgc value    How many files to parse before turning the GC on (default: 10000) --binary                            Disable binary file detection --debug                             Enable debug output